ruempel/nacarta/README.md

 * **Relations Chart**: In a huge (well, this depends on the size of your database) chart with all family members, each person is represented by a box.
 The boxes are interconnected to the `ego` reference person.
 Visual features, such as line styles, color coding of boxes, box border styles, facilitate identifying a variety of facets characterizing individual and aggregated data (sex distribution, linearity, generations count and cardinality).
 * **Person List**: The list view provides a table with sortable columns.
 This is especially helpful for identifying missing data fields.
 Each line represents a person.
 They can be filtered by full-text search.
 * **Locations Map**: Birth and death locations are visualized in a map with one marker per location.
+Each marker has a tooltip, which is activated on clicking.
 Geographical coordinates are determined from location names utilizing the Google Maps Geocoding API.

 ![Views of nacarta showing a fictional example family](images/nacarta-views-screenshot.png)